-I’m posting today about “Bipolar Bear,” a memoir by my friend Carl Davis–a man whom many of you know from his presence as an artist and architect in Los Angeles.
+I’m posting today about “Bipolar Bare,” a memoir by my friend Carl Davis–a man whom many of you know from his presence as an artist and architect in Los Angeles.
 As you’ll see, it is not an easy read, but one that I found insightful and rewarding.
 Because his story is so very personal and […]

 I can vouch for the truth that there is no better way to celebrate a birthday marking the all too swift passage of the remaining years than a jaunt with beloved family to the Getty Villa.
 We went yesterday, Ellie and I, with our daughter Sarah and her boyfriend from the Netherlands and her rambunctious young 10-year-old, Luka—another constant reminder, if one were needed, of my own declining years.

 I am a reluctant driver these days, in Los Angeles.
 I’ve had enough of rude and clueless drivers, of endless traffic snarls around road works, of mad speeds on the freeways.
 The drive west from where we live at the far east end of the Hollywood hills used to be a pleasant, easy, even somewhat romantic drive along Sunset Boulevard.
 Nowadays, it’s a nightmare.